"Average" Approximates "First Principal Component"? An Empirical Analysis on Representations from Neural Language Models

 We show that if the representations follow a per-dimension normal distribution, $\mathbf{C}$ will follow a special shape---by expectation, its diagonals and off-diagonals will be the same positive value, respectively.
-We theoretically derive the mean and standard deviation of the entries based on $\mu_j$ and $\sigma_j$ (derivations are available in Appendix):

-We also estimate their empirical values on BERT representations and put them in Table~\ref{tbl:mean_and_std}.
+We theoretically derive the mean and standard deviation of the entries based on $\mu_j$ and $\sigma_j$ (derivations are available in Appendix), empirically estimate their values, and put them in Table~\ref{tbl:mean_and_std}.
 It is clear that the standard deviation is smaller than the mean in magnitudes, confirming the special shape of $\mathbf{C}$.
 Also, the theoretical and estimated values mostly match.
 The only significant difference is the standard deviation for diagonal entries, which is due to the difference on the fourth power statistics between the representations and the standard normal distribution as shown in Table~\ref{tbl:dist_approx}.